gunnarrl/gunnarrl.github.io/essays/smart_questions.md

 # The Critical Role of Smart Questions in Software Engineering

 Effective communication is a cornerstone of software engineering, and the ability to ask questions the **"smart way"** is a vital skill.
-Smart questions are those that are clear, concise, and demonstrate prior effort, enable developers to resolve problems efficiently, foster collaboration, and build knowledge.
+Smart questions are those that are clear, concise, and demonstrate prior effort.
+They enable developers to resolve problems efficiently and build knowledge.
 Conversely, poorly framed questions often lead to confusion, wasted time, and friction within technical communities.
-By analyzing real-world examples from Stack Overflow, we can better understand how adhering to principles like those outlined in Eric Raymond’s *How To Ask Questions The Smart Way* leads to productive outcomes, while neglecting them hampers progress.
+By analyzing real-world examples from Stack Overflow, we can better understand how adhering to principles like those outlined in Eric Raymond’s *How To Ask Questions The Smart Way* leads to productive outcomes and how neglecting them hampers progress.

 ---